gdalmaso96/PepperPotCheck/README.md

 Found issue: run 47 gets to negative values.
 Current fix: absolute value of PDE.
 THe values are always small, so it should be fine.
 In alternative in the future will truncate it.

 Testing first run and then launch fit.

+-- 12.11.2022 --
+Need to check the current LL evaluation, might not be using the right interpolation class for cross profiles: check if it is always dumbly using 0 in data.datasets[run]['profileLL'][].
+In that case need to include a check on the length of the profile array